Mapping Patagonia’s ‘Let My People Go Surfing’ Workplace Culture

 The company also has regular town hall meetings to share what’s going on.at the company and share best practices.

 The physical environment is flexible and open.
 There are no private offices; everyone works in open rooms with no separations.
 Not even the founder has a private office.
-Interestingly to note, he pays for his own lunch at the cafeteria.
+Interestingly, he pays for his own lunch at the cafeteria.

 Meetings at Patagonia are family-friendly.
-It’s not unusual that kids join a meeting unexpectedly, or to see women nursing in meetings, and no one bats an eye.
+It’s not unusual for kids to join a meeting unexpectedly, or to see women nursing in meetings, and no one bats an eye.

 Rules & Norms

-Let my people go surfing: Patagonia understands that when the waves are up or the powder is down in the Sierra that employees will set aside their work and head out to have fun.
+Let my people go surfing: Patagonia understands that when the waves are up or the powder is down in the Sierra, employees will set aside their work and head out to have fun.